-How a Pressbooks export file looks is determined by your choice of a “Theme.”
+How a Pressbooks export file looks is determined by your choice of “Theme” and related theme options.
 The Theme gives style instructions to the Pressbooks output (how chapter openings look, what fonts are used etc).
-Choosing a Theme will determine the “look and feel” of all outputs — EPUB, MOBI, PDF and web.
+Choosing a Theme will determine the “look and feel” of all outputs — EPUB, PDF and web.
 To choose your theme:

 - Click on Appearance in the left sidebar menu.